• Skip to primary navigation

 Step three:

-Now, place a large pan on the stove on medium heat and add the coconut oil.
+Now, place a large pan or large skillet on the stove on medium heat and add the coconut oil.
 Once the oil is melted, add the chopped onion, celery, apples and spices and sauté for 8-10 minutes, until the onion is translucent, stirring frequently.

 Step four: